 You may wonder why you should bother with an MOU when it’s not legally binding.
 Writing the MOU is still significant because of the time and effort involved in negotiating, discussing, and drafting an effective document.
 To formulate an MOU, the parties must determine what is most important to each other and use that information to reach a mutual agreement.

 Several situations involve business negotiations or purchase and sale agreements where an MOU is beneficial.
 For example, banks may require evidence of intent to enter a deal before they promise to grant financing.

 Neither party may question the other’s commitment without a valid MOU and walk away when negotiating terms.
 The parties can sign an MOU to show each other a good faith intention to negotiate a deal.

 Similarly, parties may know they want to enter into a business deal with one another but aren’t quite ready to sign a legally binding contract.
 An MOU serves to move the deal forward in incremental steps.

 Writing an MOU is also beneficial by setting the expectations of all parties involved.
 The process frequently begins with each party drafting their initial MOU, indicating preferred outcomes, ideal terms, and what points may be non-negotiable.
 This is each party’s starting point for negotiating a mutually accepted MOU agreement.

 What is the purpose of a memorandum of understanding?

 A memorandum of understanding or letter of intent is designed to set forth an agreement between two parties to make a contract in the future.
-At the same time, the parties understand that key details of that contract remain to be worked out, and so the memorandum is not legally binding.
+At the same time, the parties understand that crucial details of that contract remain to be worked out, so the memorandum is not legally binding.

 The final contract, if carefully drafted, will contain the key elements of the memorandum of understanding.